okteto/node-websocket/README.md

        okteto up --deploy

+   > `okteto up` will deploy your development environment in Okteto Cloud and drop you on a remote shell.
+Any command that you  execute here will be executed in your remote development environment.

-1. Install the required dependencies in your remote development evironment:
+1. Install the required dependencies in your remote development environment:

        okteto> npm install

-1. Start the application:
+1. Start the application in your remote development environment:

        okteto> npm start

-1. Go to Okteto Cloud, and click on your development environment's URL (it will something like https://chat-*YOUR_GITHUB_ID*.cloud.okteto.net).
+1. Go to [Okteto Cloud](https://cloud.okteto.com) and click on your development environment's URL (it will something like https://chat-*YOUR_GITHUB_ID*.cloud.okteto.net).

 1. Start chatting!

-Okteto will automatically synchronize your local changes to your remote development environment, and `nodemon`will automatically detect then and reload the process.
-Try adding a background color to `views/index.js`, or add more logs to `server.js` to try it out.
+Okteto will automatically synchronize your local changes to your remote development environment and `nodemon`will automatically detect then and reload the process.
+Open this project in your local IDE and try adding a background color to `views/index.js`, or add more logs to `server.js` and reload the page to see your changes instantly.

+# Cleanup

 Run `okteto down` when you are done to delete your remote development environment.
+You can use `okteto down -v` if you also want to delete the synchronization volume.